 Autodesk Extends 2:1 Multi-User Trade-In Eligibility to Future Renewals

 We are turning a corner on the pandemic, and many of our customers are more prepared to transition to named user.
-As a follow up to the extended timeline we announced in November, we are making changes to provide customers more flexibility to successfully make the transition.
-Starting February 25, 2021, we will provide customers the option to take advantage of the multi-user trade-in offer at their first and all future renewals between August 7, 2020 and until August 7, 2023.
+As a follow-up to the extended timeline we announced in November, we are making changes to provide customers more flexibility to successfully make the transition.
+Starting February 25, 2021, we will provide customers the option to take advantage of the multi-user trade-in offer at their first and all future renewals between August 7, 2020 and until February 7, 2024.

 Multi-User Retirement and Flexible Solutions